OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

 1. Select the **Empty (without model)** template, and then click **Add**.

-1. In the **Index.cshtml** file that's created, replace the contents with the following code:
+1. Replace the contents with the following code.

    ```html
 <h2>Microsoft Graph Webhooks</h2>